Televisora de Oriente

 Televisora de Oriente, or TVO, is a Venezuelan private television channel founded in 1992.
 The station are located in Puerto La Cruz and the signal can be seen in the Venezuelan states of Anzoátegui (channels 5 and 13), Monagas (channel 32), Nueva Esparta (channel 8), and Sucre (channel 8).
 Some people in the Miranda and Guárico states can also pick up the signal of TVO.
-It began broadcasting about twelve years ago.
+It began broadcasting in 1992.